MicrosoftDocs/iis-docs/iis/web-hosting/verifying-the-deployment/verifying-the-developer-experience-aspnet.md

 ---
 title: "Verifying the Developer Experience - ASP.NET"
 author: walterov
-description: "Introduction This walkthrough is intended to help hosters verify that their customers can use the Windows Web Platform tools and services to download, custom..." ms.date: 01/18/2009 ms.assetid: 2f417b96-4bdb-49c5-895a-5cb474a0863a msc.legacyurl: /learn/web-hosting/verifying-the-deployment/verifying-the-developer-experience-aspnet
+description: "Introduction This walkthrough is intended to help hosters verify their customers can use the Windows Web Platform tools and services to download, custom..." ms.date: 01/18/2009 ms.assetid: 2f417b96-4bdb-49c5-895a-5cb474a0863a msc.legacyurl: /learn/web-hosting/verifying-the-deployment/verifying-the-developer-experience-aspnet